Vale of Rheidol Railway: Operation

 A Duty Officer is rostered whenever a passenger service is in operation.
 The Duty Officer regulates train running, overseeing the token signalling system and giving permission for trains to enter the single line sections, recording train movements on the Train Graph and ensuring trains are formed of an appropriate number of carriages.

 Special events

 The railway operates a programme of special events throughout the year.
-These include 1920s Jazz Nights, evening specials, Halloween Ghost Trains, autumn colours trains, Santa Specials at Christmas and Wedding events.

 In 2014 the line received its first visiting locomotive since the 1980s, when Palmerston returned from the Ffestiniog Railway for the first time since its original periods of hire around the First World War, and in 2015 the line held its first ever enthusiast-orientated gala event.

 Television

-The railway has been seen on television on many occasions, including an episode of Great British Railway Journeys filmed in 2012 and the detective series Y Gwyll filmed in 2016.
+The railway has been seen on television on many occasions, including Great British Railway Journeys and the detective series Y Gwyll filmed in 2016.